gregorwolf/SAP-NPM-API-collection/apis/node-vsi/README.md

 =============

 This project contains the VSI binding for node.js.
 It also includes the native libraries to run on Windows/Linux.
-If you need another platforms, please create a SAP support ticket to BC-SEC.
+If you need another platforms, please create a SAP support ticket to BC-CP-CF-SEC-IAM.

 ## Installation
-The module has moved to sap-internal npm registry.
+The module has moved to npmjs.org npm registry.
 Ultimately all SAP modules will be there soon.
-Requests for opensource modules will be proxied to the official npmjs.org registry.

 In order to configure the sap-internal registry you need to issue the following command:

 ```
-npm config set @sap:registry=https://npm.sap.com
 npm install @sap/node-vsi
 ```